 The subject of this month’s feature is a very interesting little unit.

-Designed and built by Hancock as their Model 192, the same machine was also sold by Clark-Michigan as the Model 110-9.
+Designed and built by Hancock as its Model 192, the same machine was also sold by Clark-Michigan as the Model 110-9.

 Both machines were introduced in late 1972 with the Michigan branded machine marketed worldwide and the Hancock branded machine marketed only in North & South America.